 Minimally Invasive Facelift

-However, it’s worth noting that many require repeat visits to the clinic for “top-ups” and the costs will add up.
-If sagging is very severe, a patient needs to question whether they will bring them the best return on their investment in the long run.
+However, it’s worth noting that many require repeat visits to the clinic for touch-ups, and the costs will add up.
+If sagging is very severe, it may be time to question whether they will bring you the best return on their investment in the long run.

 What surgeries can you combine with a Facelift procedure in Boston?

 Since facelifts only focus on the bottom two-thirds of the face and the neck, this leaves those looking to improve the appearance of their eyes, forehead, or other areas with choices to make.
-It is, of course, possible to combine surgeries with a facelift and this can achieve an impressive result while saving a patient both recovery time and money.
+It is possible to combine surgeries with a facelift and this can achieve an impressive result while saving you both recovery time and money.

 Blepharoplasty